 Gestational hypertension is a disorder of pregnancy associated with arteriolar constriction leading to reduced uteroplacental flow.
 Consequently, there is a deficit in maternal and fetal exchange of oxygen, leading to fetal hypoxia.
 This study was done to determine the predictive value of the ratio of MCA to UA PI for adverse perinatal outcomes in patients with gestational hypertension.
 Gestational hypertension was more common in primigravida and most frequent in women in the 26-30 years age bracket.
 The age bracket was similar to findings by El Guindy et al and Agofure et al but at variance with a similar study by Salvi et al that documented a higher prevalence in primigravida and in those within the age range of 21-25 years.
 The differences may result from variation in setting of the studies, practices like age at marriage, new partner and delayed conception associated with an urban setting (ElGuindy et al., 2018, Agofure et al., 2025, Salvi et al., 2019).

 Most studies on Doppler velocimetry have been in women with preeclampsia and intrauterine growth restriction.
 It is unclear whether gestational hypertension and preeclampsia represent distinct pathologies or are varying aspects of a single pathophysiological spectrum.
-Its exact aetiology is also inconclusive.
+Its exact etiology is also inconclusive.
 In the pathogenesis of gestational hypertension, the role of increased resistance in the uteroplacental circulation with a resultant impairment in blood flow and subsequent poor placental perfusion has been suggested.

 Generally, although there were more incidents of adverse perinatal events in participants who had gestational hypertension compared with the control group in this study, it was not statistically significant.
 However, compared with mild disease, women with severe gestational hypertension had more adverse perinatal events.
 This outcome is not unexpected, as severe gestational hypertension has been clearly established to be associated with adverse perinatal outcomes in similar studies (Gaikwad et al., 2017, Ayyuba et al., 2015).
 The absence of a significant difference in the overall incidence of adverse perinatal outcomes between the 2 groups may be due to the distribution of the participants.
 More than two-thirds of the cases had mild gestational hypertension, and the majority of the parturient were diagnosed in the late third trimester of pregnancy, with the possibility that the effect of the disease on fetal vascular circulation may not have altered enough to induce adverse changes before delivery, significantly different from that in the controls.
 An admission into the neonatal intensive care unit on account of birth asphyxia was the most common adverse event in this study.
 Our finding was similar to that reported by other authors (Shahinaj et al., 2010).